-The Company has never declared or paid any dividends to the holders of its Common Stock and does not expect to pay cash dividends in the foreseeable future.
+We have never declared or paid any dividends to the holders of our common stock and we do not expect to pay cash dividends in the foreseeable future.

-The Company currently intends to retain all earnings for use in connection with the expansion of its business and for general corporate purposes.
+We intend to retain all earnings for use in connection with the expansion of our business and for general corporate purposes.
 The board of directors will have the sole discretion in determining whether to declare and pay dividends in the future.
-The declaration of dividends will depend on profitability, financial condition, cash requirements, future prospects and other factors deemed relevant by the Company's board of directors.
-Delcath's ability to pay cash dividends in the future could be limited or prohibited by the terms of financing agreements that it may enter into or by the terms of any preferred stock that may be authorized and issued.
-The Company does not expect to pay dividends in the foreseeable future.
-As a result, holders of Delcath's Common Stock must rely on stock appreciation for any return on their investment.
+The declaration of dividends will depend on profitability, financial condition, cash requirements, future prospects and other factors deemed relevant by our board of directors.
+Our ability to pay cash dividends in the future could be limited or prohibited by the terms of financing agreements that we may enter into or by the terms of any preferred stock that may be authorized and issued.
+We do not expect to pay dividends in the foreseeable future.
+As a result, holders of our common stock must rely on stock appreciation for any return on their investment.

-If the Company engages in acquisitions, reorganizations or business combinations, it will incur a variety of risks that could adversely affect its business operations or its stockholders.
+If we engage in acquisitions, reorganizations or business combinations, we will incur a variety of risks that could adversely affect our business operations or our stockholders.

-The Company may consider strategic alternatives, such as acquiring businesses, technologies or products or entering into a business combination with another company.
-If Delcath does pursue such a strategy, the Company could, among other things:
+From time to time, we may consider strategic alternatives, such as acquiring businesses, technologies or products or entering into a business combination with another company.
+If we do pursue such a strategy, we could, among other things:

-• issue equity securities that would dilute current stockholders' percentage ownership;

-- incur substantial debt that may place strains on its operations; - spend substantial operational, financial and management resources in integrating new businesses, personnel, intellectual property, technologies and products; - assume substantial actual or contingent liabilities; - reprioritize its programs and even cease development and commercialization of CHEMOSAT and Melphalan/HDS; - suffer the loss of key personnel, or - merge with, or otherwise enter into a business combination with, another company in which Delcath stockholders would receive cash or shares of the other company or a combination of both on terms that certain of the Company's stockholders may not deem desirable.
+- issue equity securities that would dilute current stockholders' percentage ownership; - incur substantial debt that may place strains on our operations; - spend substantial operational, financial and management resources in integrating new businesses, personnel, intellectual property, technologies and products; - assume substantial actual or contingent liabilities; - reprioritize our programs and even cease development and commercialization of CHEMOSAT and Melphalan/HDS; - suffer the loss of key personnel, or - merge with, or otherwise enter into a business combination with, another company in which our stockholders would receive cash or shares of the other company or a combination of both on terms that certain of our stockholders may not deem desirable.